High Risk →

 Perform OCR on images to extract text with confidence scores.
 Supports screenshots, scanned documents, photos of text.
 Returns structured text with confidence metrics.
 Essential for agents processing visual content.

-Part of the Document Parser MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Document Parser server.

 AI agents invoke parse_image_text to trigger processes or run actions in Document Parser.
 Execute operations can have side effects beyond the immediate call -- triggering builds, sending notifications, or starting workflows.
 Rate limits and argument validation are essential to prevent runaway execution.

 parse_image_text can trigger processes with real-world consequences.
 An uncontrolled agent might start dozens of builds, send mass notifications, or kick off expensive compute jobs.
-Intercept enforces rate limits and validates arguments to keep execution within safe bounds.
+PolicyLayer enforces rate limits and validates arguments to keep execution within safe bounds.

 Execute tools trigger processes.
 Rate-limit and validate arguments to prevent unintended side effects.